 When establishing 2015 compensation for the named executives, the MD&C Committee noted the results of the advisory stockholder votes on executive compensation in May 2014, 2013, 2012 and 2011, with 97%, 97%, 96% and 97%, respectively, of shares present and entitled to vote at the annual meeting voting in favor of the Company's executive compensation.
-The MD&C Committee has also since noted the results of the May 2015 advisory stockholder vote, with 97% of shares present and entitled to vote at the annual meeting voting in favor of the Company's executive compensation.
+The MD&C Committee has also since noted the results of the May 2015 advisory stockholder vote, with 97% of shares present and entitled to vote at the annual meeting voting in favor of the Southeast present and entitled to vote at the annual meeting voting in favor of the Southeast present and entitled to vote at the annual meeting voting in favor of the Company's executive compensation.
 Accordingly, the results of the stockholder advisory vote have not caused the MD&C Committee to recommend any changes to our compensation practices.